zaferozzcan/useStateHooks/README.md

 ![](ssUseState1.png)

-React hooks as a way of being able to make our website interactive and actually have changeable state.
+<span>React hooks as a way of being able to make our website interactive and actually have changeable state.
 We're relying on the ReactDOM to actually render each of these elements onto the screen.

-So if we wanted to update what's on screen we actually have to re-render all of this.
+So,if we wanted to update what's on screen we actually have to re-render all of this.
 In the example "reRenderingReactDOM.js" --see it in src file uploaded,  we have to re-render ReacTDOM to be able to see the changed elements in the App!
 However, it is quite cumbersome process.
 Thus, react has hooks to solve this cumbersomeness!
 In the react's documentation hoosks are described as functions that let you “hook into” React state and lifecycle features from function components.
-Hooks don't work inside classes — they let you use React without classes. <a href="https://reactjs.org/docs/hooks-overview.html">click here to see documentation</a>
+Hooks don't work inside classes — they let you use React without classes. <a href="https://reactjs.org/docs/hooks-overview.html"  target="_blank">click here to see documentation</a> </span>